 Moreover, you need to decide the length of the treatment you’ll enroll in.
 Will you enroll in 30-day treatment, 60-day treatment, or 90-day treatment?
 Once you make all of these decisions, you will also have to decide how you will pay for addiction treatment.
 Will you pay for it out of pocket?
 Will you pay for it through private insurance?
-Or, will you pay for treatment through Medicare or Medicaid?
-Although we don’t know every personal circumstance, we do want to help you understand the basics.
+Or, will you pay for your treatment through Medicare or Medicaid?
+There is all of this to consider but we are here to help you understand the basics.
 This page will help you understand what you need to know about Blue Cross Blue Shield Tennessee.
 If you would like more information about this or other insurance companies, please call us at 901-403-7925.

 Blue Cross Blue Shield of Tennessee

 Blue Cross Blue Shield of Tennessee (BCBS) is one insurance company that may be covering you at this time.
 BCBS prides itself on being a client-focused insurance company.
 Further, BCBS works closely with medical providers in the community.
 Since 1945, BCBS has served people in Tennessee.
 BCBS is a not-for-profit company.
 Therefore, BCBS’s priority is not to make money to pay shareholders.
 Ultimately, BCBS’s goal is to operate solely to provide services to its members.